noahmuler/Little_Lemon/README.md

 2. Database configuration (**Found:** Inside Project Level 'settings.py'):

-    - CREATE A DATABASE in MySQL with the DB name you will insert below.
+    - CREATE A DATABASE in MySQL with the DataBase name you will insert below.

-    - **CHANGE THE DATABASE PASSWORD IN 'settings.py' ACCORDING TO YOUR USER AND PASSWORD in MySQL.**
+    - **CHANGE THE DATABASE USER AND PASSWORD IN '*settings.py*' ACCORDING TO YOUR USER AND PASSWORD in MySQL.**

 ```
 DATABASES = {